 Terms of reference

-1. To identify and define ethical questions raised by recent advances in biological and medical research in order to respond to, and to anticipate, public concern;
+- To identify and define ethical questions raised by recent developments in biological and medical research that concern, or are likely to concern, the public interest;

 - To make arrangements for the independent examination of such questions with appropriate involvement of relevant stakeholders;

 - To inform and engage in policy and media debates about those ethical questions and provide informed comment on emerging issues related to or derived from the Council’s published or ongoing work; and

 - To make policy recommendations to Government or other relevant bodies and to disseminate its work through published reports, briefings and other appropriate outputs.